How To Apply For The Employee Retention Tax Credit

 If you choose to hire a professional, there are many different options for assistance.
 You can either go through a trusted accountant, or you can use a company that specializes in ERC funding to handle calculating your ERC refund and filing your form 941-x for you.

-Financial/lending companies such as Lendio offer services to business owners to help them with the process of applying for the ERC.
 Most companies offering these services have partnered up with a network of professionals who have worked to become experts in the complicated world of ERC claiming.
 Hiring a professional makes less work for you, gives you access to guidance throughout the entire process, and peace of mind knowing the correct forms are being filed even as qualifications and processes continue to change.

 Potential downsides to hiring a professional are fairly obvious but worth consideration.
 Paying someone else to do something you can technically do yourself might go against your business model or personal preferences.
 You’re also trusting another person to complete your application with the same care you would.
 Despite these two relatively mild downsides, when there are potentially thousands of dollars worth of refund credits waiting for you, it might be worth spending the extra money to make sure you don’t miss out because of a mistake on a form.